Navajo Mountain Culture and ArchaeologyStart a Pre-reservation →

 - Click here to read our cancellation policy.

-Rare Opportunity to Explore Navajo Mountain and Dinė Culture
+Navajo Mountain culture and archaeology: Rare Opportunity to Explore and learn about Dinė Culture

 Join Navajo guides Eric and Charlene Atene and CFI Naturalist Guides on this hiking trip at Navajo Mountain with a focus on the traditional Dinė way of life.
 Navajo Mountain lies near the Arizona and Utah border and rises to a height over 10,000 feet.
 Navajo Mountain is considered sacred to the Dinė or Navajo people and they call this place Naatsis’aan, which means “Head of the Earth Woman.”